Metadata Privacy Beyond Tunneling for Instant Messaging: System design

-The goal of the \attacker\ is to use the channels to identify information flows from the deniable protocol.
-To deduce information, the \attacker\ may for example attempt to determine whether a given network message contains deniable payload or not, or participate in the deniable protocol to attempt to leak information about other user's through the protocol's shared state.
-More specifically, the \attacker\ has the following goals: \begin{itemize}[noitemsep,nolistsep] \item To learn or to alter the payload of deniable traffic between honest parties. \item To learn whether a given network message contains deniable payload or not. \item To learn whether two parties have an ongoing exchange of deniable traffic or not. \end{itemize}
+Under this threat model, the \attacker\ could for example be an internet service provider, or a nation-state.
+Given these capabilities, the goal of the \attacker\ is: \begin{itemize}[noitemsep,nolistsep] \item To learn or to alter the payload of deniable traffic between honest parties. \item To learn whether a given network message contains deniable payload or not. \item To learn whether two parties have an ongoing exchange of deniable traffic or not. \end{itemize}

-It follows from the threat model that the deniable protocol must not leak into channels the \attacker\ can observe (the network and the shared state) for the \protocolpair to achieve the security goals in \Cref{sec:goals}.
-I.e., a successful \protocolpair depends on having noninterference between the deniable and regular protocol.
+Note that our system makes traffic 'deniable' on the transport layer, which is different from e.g., deniable encryption~\cite{canetti_deniable_1997} where the goal is to give deniability for the message content (plaintext) rather than hiding fact of communication.